Volunteer with Operation Ethiopia

 How much does it cost to join a volunteer trip?

-Volunteers cover the cost of their airfare and visa (we book the flights thru our travel agent as one “group,”) plus $250 for other expenses for the week (food, lodging, and transportation).
-The only other expenses to account for are getting to and from the Israeli airport, getting vaccinations, and arranging travel health insurance.
-We DO have a limited number of scholarships for each mission, so if you need financial assistance, just let us know.
-The flight costs have risen sharply recently and are currently around $1300 including a domestic flight within Ethiopia.
+The cost is $1800 for a one-week mission.
+This includes the airfare, visa (we book the flights thru our travel agent as one “group,”) and all other expenses for the week (food, lodging, transportation).
+The only other expenses to account for are getting yourself to and from the Israeli airport, getting vaccinations, and arranging travel health insurance.
+The flight costs vary but have risen sharply recently and are currently around $1400 (including the domestic flight within Ethiopia), and the visa is $62.
+If the airfares come down we will be able to reduce the price of the mission.

 What do Operation Ethiopia volunteers do?